kazupon/vue-validator/README.md

 ### Attribute
 You can specify the field name to `field` params attribute.
 This is useful when you need to define the validatable form elements dynamically:

+> NOTE: the field part of `v-validate` is optional, when you use `field` params attribute

 ```html
 <div id="app">
   <validator name="validation">